PX4/PX4-user_guide/en/advanced/gimbal_control.md

 - `Gimbal Roll`: Output controls gimbal roll.
 - `Gimbal Pitch`: Output controls Gimbal pitch.
-- `Gimbal Yaw`: Output controls Gimbal pitch.
+- `Gimbal Yaw`: Output controls Gimbal yaw.

 For example, you might have the following settings to assign the gimbal roll, pitch and yaw to AUX1-3 outputs.